arifakhan-adbhuta/AAML-Framework/README.md

 📜 **Vision & Manifesto — The AAML Framework**

-The AAML Framework is humanity’s first cooperative AI safety architecture — a living covenant between humans and intelligent machines.
+The AAML Framework is humanity’s first cooperative AI alignment & safety architecture — a living covenant between humans and intelligent machines.

 Born from the recognition that control alone cannot guarantee alignment, AAML pioneers a co-evolutionary approach where AI systems, humans, and governance protocols grow in mutual trust.